 Enclosed Gutter Systems – While these seem like the perfect solution to the back breaking chore of gutter cleaning, year after year, they do have some downsides that should be considered.
 These types of gutter systems work by using surface tension.
 A small opening on the front edge of the gutter encourages water inside carrying it away from your home.
 These work great in theory.
 Our observation is they fill up with needles, debris and especially in the Pacific Northwest, grow mold.
 The mold breaks the surface tension bond.

-In our 25 years experience cleaning gutters there is no perfect solution to maintenance free gutter cleaning.
+With over 27 years experience cleaning gutters there is no perfect solution to maintenance free gutter cleaning.
 Each system has its trade-offs, and to some, a benefit.
 The main issue with the systems listed above is they try to enclose the gutter and don’t permit a quick visual inspection, which can lead to neglect down the road.